avi438/airbnb-clone-full-stack/README.md

-# Airbnb Clone With Frontend and Backend using NodeJs, ExpressJs, and EJS
+# Airbnb Clone With Frontend and Backend Technology using NodeJs, ExpressJs, and EJS

 STEP: 1